 More than a dozen contributors from across the spectrum of Catholic life provide rich guidance rooted in firsthand experience of suicide loss.
 Contributors include Deacon Ed Shoener, Bishop John P. Dolan, Msgr.
-Charles Pope, Leticia Adams, Archbishop Wilton Gregory, Msgr.
+Charles Pope, Leticia Adams, Cardinal Wilton Gregory, Msgr.
 Stephen Rossetti, and clinical experts in the field of mental health and suicide.
 They share personal stories of loss, grief, hope, and healing, and clear up misconceptions about Church teaching.

 They offer practical takeaways for pastoral leaders: